Imathatguy/EspHomeWorkshop-BSidesSyd/readme.md

 ### Building and Flashing
 It is very important that all devices have a unique name, as the device name will become the hostname for this device.

-The last step on your `esphome` installation, run:
+The last step on your `esphome` installation, run the following, where the name of the target configuration is the last argument.

 `esphome run cleanstate.yaml`

+`esphome run complete.yaml`